 The theme of 'Soils' for Ranger is referring to surface or near-surface land that may have been contaminated during the operation of the mine.
 It includes land on the RPA that has become contaminated through treatment of pond water in wetlands and bunds, irrigation of pond water in the Land Application Areas (LAAs), and seeps and spills in areas such as the processing plant.

 Studies to identify and categorise the contaminants on the RPA have been occurring for decades.
-ERA maintains a contaminated sites register and updates the register routinely, the last update occurring in 2023 as part of the 2022 Feasibility Study.
+The Ranger Project Team maintains a contaminated sites register and updates the register routinely.